PeterNaydenov/morph/README.md

 ## Placeholders

 Template placeholders can contain data-source and actions separated by ':'.
 Data-source is a field of the data object used for the placeholder.
 Actions describe how the data should be decorated.
 Action is a list of operations separated by comma.
 Result from the first action is going as a argument to the second and so on.
 Executetion of actions is from right to left.
+Actions are optional.

 ```js
 `{{ name : act2, act1 }}`